Areas of expertise

 I teach psycholinguistics and bilingualism and am currently in charge of bachelor’s and master’s thesis seminars.
 I also supervise BA, MA, and PhD students.

 My research focuses on the neurocognitive basis of processing and learning of language, with an emphasis on bilingualism/multilingualism.
 I am interested in possible neurocognitive and linguistic consequences of bilingualism as well as the relationship between executive functions and language.
-One central topic has also been research on how morphologically complex words are processed in different languages and populations.
-In these areas, we are utilizing a range of brain imaging and behavioural experimental techniques, as well as surveys and meta-analytic methods.
-We are also developing and using digital tools such as mobile applications and games to study the learning of Finnish and other Nordic languages.
+We are utilizing a range of brain imaging and behavioural experimental techniques, as well as surveys and meta-analytic methods.
+We are also developing and using digital tools such as mobile applications and games to study the learning of Finnish and other Nordic languages (see, e.g., the NordForsk-funded TEFLON project: https://teflon.aalto.fi/).
 In these projects, our study participants include, for example, bilingual and multilingual adults and children, learners of Finnish, and persons with aphasia.